Illustration showing ISP blocking IPTV — a confused user, Wi-Fi router, and TV screen with a stop sign.

 Domain takedownLegal seizure of domainsVaries (legal)Low for users (needs new domain)

-How to tell if your IPTV is being blocked or just having normal problems
+How to tell if your IPTV is being blocked

 Before taking steps, you want to be sure the ISP is the issue (not the IPTV provider or your home network).
 Signs that point to ISP action: